 with one of our fabulous, Massachusetts licensed and insured instructors.

 After your introductory lesson we can find a day and time that fit your needs.
-Riders come a minimum of once per week at the predetermined time.
+Riders come a minimum of once per week on a recurring day and time.

 We operate on a monthly tuition system.

-Tuition for the month of lessons is due at or before the first lesson of the month.
+Tuition for the month of lessons is due at or before the first lesson of the month to avoid late fees.

 Pricing Effective June 1st, 2022.

 More Lessons = More Savings Per Lesson!

 Rider ages 7 & up - Lessons Per Month:

 1 Introductory Lesson: $75